ESIPFed/data-help-desk/docs/step_by_step/overview_of_planning.md

 <!-- prettier-ignore -->
 1.  **Start Planning Early**
-    -   Planning for a data help desk, especially a virtual one, should ideally begin at least 2 months before the event.
+    -   Planning for a data help desk should ideally begin at least 3 months before the event.
 This allows sufficient time for organizing, recruiting volunteers, and advertising.
 1.  **Form a Dedicated Organizing Committee**
     - It is essential to have a core group of dedicated organizers who meet regularly for planning and advertising purposes.
-For virtual events, a committee of 5-10 key individuals committed to the success of the event is recommended.
+A committee of 5-10 key individuals committed to the success of the event is recommended.
 If the meeting has a specific domain focus, engage organizers who are experts in that area.